evizitei/ruby-tanks/README.md

   the game state and returns a desired action of [left, right, up, down, shoot]) could be input, so the bot can be as complicated as you want.

+You can pick different bots from the ones imported into the "game.rb" file to pit against each other by editing the constructor in include the bots you want, make sure to give them different colored images.

 If you write your own bot, go into "game.rb" and replace one of the random bots with your bot (or add it as a 3rd), and the game should just work.